 std::execution) and the underlying senders/receivers facilities.
 Last but not least, we have finished the refactoring of the whole library into a rather large set of non-cyclically depending components.
 Finally, the new release comes with a brand new documentation interface!

-HPX is a general purpose parallel C++ runtime system for applications of any scale.
-It implements all of the related facilities as defined by the C++ Standard.
-As of this writing, HPX provides the only widely available open-source implementation of the new C++17 parallel algorithms.
-Additionally, HPX implements functionalities proposed as part of the ongoing C++ standardization process, such as large parts of the C++ Concurrency TS, task blocks, data-parallel algorithms, executors, index-based parallel for loops, and many more.
-It also extends the existing C++ Standard APIs to the distributed case (e.g. compute clusters) and for heterogeneous systems (e.g. GPUs).
+HPX is a general-purpose parallel C++ runtime system for applications of any scale.
+It implements all of the related facilities as defined by the C++20 Standard.
+As of this writing, HPX provides the only widely available open-source implementation of the new C++17 and C++20 parallel algorithms, including a full set of parallel range-based algorithms.
+Additionally, HPX implements functionalities proposed as part of the ongoing C++ standardization process, such as large parts of the features related parallelism and concurrency as specified by the upcoming C++23 Standard, the C++ Concurrency TS, Parallelism TS V2, data-parallel algorithms, executors, and many more.
+It also extends the existing C++ Standard APIs to the distributed case (e.g., compute clusters) and for heterogeneous systems (e.g., GPUs).

-HPX seamlessly enables a new asynchronous C++ Standard Programming Model which tends to improve the parallel efficiency of our applications and helps reduce complexities usually associated with concurrency
+HPX seamlessly enables a new Asynchronous C++ Standard Programming Model that tends to improve the parallel efficiency of our applications and helps reducing complexities usually associated with parallelism and concurrency.